sebosp/s2protocol-rs/README.md

 ### Generating the IPC Arrow datasets

 In the directory ipcs/ one .ipc file will be created per implemented data type.
-The `--source` is the directory that contains the replay of interest.
+The `--source` is the directory that contains the replay directory (Or a single file).
 Files are processed using parallel operations.
 For 3600 files (500 MBs) it takes 30 seconds to transform/split them.

 ```bash